 This page compiles resources that are intended to give Pomona LGCS majors an introduction to LaTeX in the event that they want to use it to compose papers and/or theses.
 These will grow/shrink over time, but the hope is that they will help students ease into using LaTeX.

-I myself am a semi-competent TeX user and should not be mistaken for an expert.
+I myself am a mostly-competent TeX user and should not be mistaken for an expert.
 What I have included here are resources that will hopefully make the learning curve slightly less steep for newcomers.

 If you came here looking for ACAL LaTeX help (i.e. the Annual Conference on African Linguistics), everything you need is on the ACAL Proceedings page, though you can also contact firstname.lastname@example.org for help.